dqops/dqo/docs/client/operations/data_domains.md

 ___
 ## synchronize_data_domains
-Synchronizes the domains in the SaaS cloud to this instance.
+Synchronizes the data domains in the SaaS DQOps Cloud to this instance.
 All data domains will be created locally.

 Follow the [link](https://github.com/dqops/dqo/blob/develop/distribution/python/dqops/client/api/data_domains/synchronize_data_domains.py) to see the source code on GitHub.